MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 ## Respond to a code review

-Peter receives and responds to the code review from Julia.
+You receive and respond to the code review from the reviewer.

 ### To respond to a code review

-The reviewers and author of the code can exchange comments as often as they like.
-The review ends when the author closes it.
-With each contribution to the discussion, the other participants will be notified by email.
+You and the reviewers can exchange comments as often as you like.
+The review ends when you close it.
+With each contribution to the discussion, the other participants are notified by email.

 ![Screenshot of My Work page - code review item.
 Code Review page - Overall comment, file comment, Close Review link.](media/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review/IC592517.png)
 1. In **Team Explorer**, on the **My Work** page, go to the **Code Reviews & Request** section and double-click the request.